Recession-proof business: what works and how to prepare

 Online and digital services

-Businesses with a strong online presence and low overhead can thrive.
+Businesses with a strong online presence and low overhead can thrive during recessions.
 E-commerce, digital marketing, and remote services often have lower operating costs and can adapt quickly to changing consumer behaviour.
+Their flexibility and lean cost structures make them well suited to uncertain economic conditions.

 What happens during a slowdown

 The first symptom of a slowdown is a drop in sales.
-Whether you experience a slowdown or a recession, the effects follow a predictable pattern.
+Whether you experience a mild slowdown or a full recession, the effects follow a predictable pattern that every business owner should understand.

 Xero economist Louise Southall explains the chain reaction:

-- Sales decline: Customers spend less, which usually immediately takes revenue and profits with it.
-This can be especially severe in certain sectors; during the Great Recession, for instance, exports were harder hit than in previous recessions, falling by 16%.
+- Sales decline: customers spend less, which usually immediately takes revenue and profits with it.
+During the Great Recession, Canadian exports were harder hit than in previous recessions, falling by 16%.
+More recently, Canadian small business sales fell 4.1% in the December quarter of 2025, marking the sharpest quarterly decline since 2020.

-- Revenue masks the problem: Businesses raising prices to cover inflation may see revenues initially hold up.
+- Revenue masks the problem: businesses raising prices to cover inflation may see revenues initially hold up, creating a false sense of security.

-- Profits suffer: An ongoing period of slowing sales eventually means revenues stop growing as quickly as expenses.
+- Profits suffer: an ongoing period of slowing sales eventually means revenues stop growing as quickly as expenses, squeezing margins from both sides.

 Specialist small business consultant Grant Anderson says dwindling profits then hit cash flow.
 "Money dries up and businesses tighten their belts.
 They start cutting costs, carrying less inventory, and limiting payroll where they can."